Fellow-Consulting-AG/docapp-docs/docs/en/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 ![](/_images/doc2/infor sso/SSO-file-saved-successfully.png){ loading=lazy }

 **6\.
-Add new Application in infor Ming.le**
+Adding a new Application in infor Ming.le**

-a) got to Admin settings and
+a) Go to Admin settings

 ![](/_images/doc2/infor sso/infor_Admin-Settings_Manage-Applications.png){ loading=lazy }

-b) click on ADD APPLICATION top right
+b) Click on ADD APPLICATION in the top right corner

 ![](/_images/doc2/infor sso/infor_Add-Application.png){ loading=lazy }

-c) fill out all fields like on following picture but with your own SSO Url, don't forget to choose icon and click on SAVE
+c) Fill out all the required fields, like in the image below, but with your own SSO Url.
+Don't forget to choose an icon and click on SAVE

 ![](/_images/doc2/infor sso/infor_Add-New-Application.png){ loading=lazy }

 **And now the last step:**

 - Log out of DOC².
-- Go back to the burger menu in infor and select the icon you just created.
+- Go back to the burger menu in Infor and select the icon you just created
-- And you are already on the dashboard of DOC².
+- You should then be at the dashboard of DOC²

 ![](/_images/doc2/infor sso/Sign-in-over-SSO.png){ loading=lazy }